Building Terminology Translator

 N

-Newel post– This is the post at the end of the stairway railing or balustrade.
-It can be at the top and or the bottom and is usually dominant in size as well as decorative.
+Newel post: This is the post at the end of the stairway railing or balustrade.
+It can be at the top or the bottom and is usually dominant in size and decorative.

 O

-On Center (O.C.) – The measurement of spacing for studs, rafters, and joists in a building from the center of one member to the center of the next.
+On Center (O.C.) – The spacing measurement for studs, rafters, and joists in a building from the center of one member to the center of the next.

 ORB– short for the color Oil Rubbed Bronze.
 A dark brown, often seen on metal hardware and plumbing accessories.

-OSB– Oriented Strand Board.
-This is a engineered material that is made of scrap wood.
+OSB: Oriented Strand Board.
+This is an engineered material that is made of scrap wood.
 It works like plywood and is commonly used in its stead.
 It has a smooth side and a rough side.
 It is a green building material.

-Overhang– Outward projecting eave or soffit area of a roof; the part of the roof that hangs out or over the outside wall.
+Overhang: The outward-projecting eave or soffit area of a roof, the part of the roof that hangs out or over the outside wall.

 P